MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_EASTRON_SDM_POWER_MQTT.md

 |:-------------|:------------------|:------------------|:------------------|:--------------------------|:--------------------------|
 | **output is updated**   | the output is updated. | real value | 2 | `FALSE` | no

-MQTT publish topic is a concatination of the publish prefix and the function block name and a unique value:
+MQTT publish topic is a concatenation of the publish prefix and the function block name and a unique value:
 | output       | MQTT topc suffic | Unit         |
 |:-------------|:------------------|:------------------|
 | ACTIVEPOWER |  `/ACTP` | Watts